PierreRAFFA/quickstart-basic/readme.md

 ./ops/scripts/cd.sh
 ```

+## Other
+Dashboard created to track the number of page hits

 ## Improvements
  - Set limited permissions to `deployer` AWS user
  - Create a RDS in AWS instead of an embedded sqlite in the app image.